16 October 2013: Articles

-Bone marrow necrosis – initial presentation in sickle cell anaemia
+Bone marrow necrosis – initial presentation in sickle cell anemia

 Am J Case Rep 2013; 14:416-418

-Conclusions: Recognition of necrosis through bone trephine biopsy is important for early institution of therapy.
+Bone marrow necrosis should be recognized through bone trephine biopsy for early institution of therapy.

 In Press